techrisin/patch-file-for-opency-in-python-for-android-and-buildozer/README.md

 This can be resolvd by copying the patch file to the opencv recipe folder

-Full details and reason behind this error is explained in [https://techris.in/python/how-to-solve-hunks-failed-saving-rejects-to-file.html](https://techris.in/python/how-to-solve-hunks-failed-saving-rejects-to-file.html)
+Full explanation and reason behind this error is explained in [https://techris.in/python/how-to-solve-hunks-failed-saving-rejects-to-file.html](https://techris.in/python/how-to-solve-hunks-failed-saving-rejects-to-file.html)